cs2113-f24/cs2113-f24.github.io/labs/02-poly.md

 ### Github setup

 Use git, as discussed in Lab 0, to create a repo called `gitusername-lab2`, add these two files to it, and commit and push the changes to github.
-The timestamp of your invitation of the grader as a collaborator must be from this lab session.
+You will need to submit your git log to the submitserver.
+You will also want to create five additional class files, `Thing.java`, `TypeA.java`, `TypeB.java`, `TypeC.java`, and `ThingList.java` and store them in your repo -- you will be submitting these five files to the submitserver.

+You will need to use this repo effectively to receive full credit on this assignment, even though you will be submitting it on the submitserver.
+See the grading rubric below.

 ### Running your program